-White House, Congress struggle to complete stop-gap spending bill as October shutdown looms
+White House, Congress reach agreement on short-term spending bill to avert October shutdown

+The deal was reached late in the afternoon after House Speaker Nancy Pelosi (D-Calif.) finally backed down from her opposition to including $30 billion sought by the administration to replenish a farm bailout fund.
+In exchange for allowing the farm bailout money, Democrats will get $2 billion in the bill for nutrition assistance for school children impacted by the pandemic.

-Trump weighed in on the issue over Twitter, writing: “Pelosi wants to take 30 Billion Dollars away from our great Farmers.
+Trump weighed in on the issue over Twitter earlier in the day, writing: “Pelosi wants to take 30 Billion Dollars away from our great Farmers.
 Can’t let that happen!”

-Trump has already spent several years directing tens of billions of dollars in bailout funds to farmers by using a Depression-era law in a way that even some Agriculture Department officials believed was possibly improper.
+Trump has already spent several years directing tens of billions of dollars in bailout funds to farmers by using a Depression-era program in a way that even some Agriculture Department officials believed was possibly improper.
 To continue sending the funds, Trump needs congressional approval, and Democrats have opposed sending more bailout money to farmers because they allege he is using the taxpayer money to try and mollify the political backlash to his trade policies.

-Trump announced at a rally Thursday night in the battleground state of Wisconsin that farmers would get an additional $13 billion, money from the same fund that the administration is seeking to replenish via the short-term spending bill.
+Trump announced at a rally Thursday night in the battleground state of Wisconsin that farmers would get an additional $13 billion, money from the same fund that the administration will now be able to replenish via the short-term spending bill.

 “We have serious concerns about giving President Trump a blank check to spread political favors,” a senior House Democratic aide involved in the talks said in explaining the Democrats’ opposition to the money.
 “It is an abuse of taxpayer dollars to give this administration more money so the president can grab headlines with announcements at campaign rallies.”
 The aide spoke on condition of anonymity to discuss internal deliberations.